originals/SongbookOfTyria/README.md

 <p align="center">
   <em>
-    A <a href="https://blishhud.com">Blish HUD</a> module for Guild Wars 2 that provides music tabs and notation for playing in-game instruments.
+    A <a href="https://blishhud.com">Blish HUD</a> module for Guild Wars 2 that provides music tabs for playing in-game instruments.
   </em>
 </p>